Where to stay · Málaga

 The summer season in Marbella is long, running from June through to September.
 If you plan to stay in a beachfront hotel during these months, you should book at least six months in advance.
 Prices can triple between February and August.
 If you are travelling in the shoulder season, such as May or October, you can often find significantly better rates on the Golden Mile, though the water may be too cold for some.

 Finally, confirm the beach type.
 The beaches in Marbella centre can be quite pebbly or have rocky entries into the water.
 If a soft, sandy entrance is important to you, prioritise hotels located in the Elviria or Artola areas to the east.
-Always ask the hotel in writing if the specific room you have booked has a balcony, as some older beachfront buildings have large windows but no outdoor space.
+Always ask the hotel in writing if the specific room you have booked has a balcony or terrace, as some older beachfront buildings have large windows but no outdoor space.

 More from Málaga